2013 January 7

 ‘..following discussions with the GMC a decision was taken not to proceed with the Adjudication Section 60 Order but instead to include measures to achieve the same effect in a bill in the forthcoming parliamentary session.’

-Watch out for the Draft Regulation of Health and Social Care Professionals Bill coming to Parliament.
+The Draft Regulation of Health and Social Care Professionals Bill should soon be coming to Parliament.
 The Law Commission have made recommendations to the new draft bill: http://lawcommission.justice.gov.uk/publications/Healthcare-professions.htm

 We note that they recommend a right to have a hearing within a reasonable time; they recognise that the costs of an appeal to a higher court is not reasonable especially when the appellant's income has just been removed; and question if enough guarantees exist to exclude any legitimate doubt about impartiality.
 They note that there are some concerns that the Office of Health Professions Adjudicator has been abolished.
 However they do not recommend that there should be any changes to these areas, and they do not recommend that the criminal standard of proof should replace the present civil standard of proof.